Complex post-traumatic stress disorder: Adults

 Adults with C-PTSD have sometimes experienced prolonged interpersonal traumatization beginning in childhood, rather than, or as well as, in adulthood.
 These early injuries interrupt the development of a robust sense of self and of others.
-Because physical and emotional pain or neglect was often inflicted by attachment figures such as caregivers or other siblings, these individuals may develop a sense that they are fundamentally flawed and that others cannot be relied upon.
+Because physical and emotional pain or neglect was often inflicted by attachment figures such as caregivers or siblings, these individuals may develop a sense that they are fundamentally flawed and that others cannot be relied upon.

-A 2025 systematic review and meta-analysis reported that the pooled prevalence rates for ICD-11 PTSD and complex PTSD were 2% and 4%, respectively, among adults in non-war-exposed/economically developed countries/regions; they increased to 16% and 15%, respectively, in war-exposed/less economically developed countries/regions.
+A 2025 systematic review and meta-analysis reported that the pooled prevalence for ICD-11 PTSD and C-PTSD were 2% and 4%, respectively, among adults in non-war-exposed/economically developed countries/regions.
+Prevalences increased to 16% and 15%, respectively, in war-exposed/less economically developed countries and regions.

-Earlier descriptions of CPTSD suggested six clusters of symptoms:
+Earlier descriptions of C-PTSD suggested six clusters of symptoms: